Teen Summer Jobs in the Port Richey, Tampa and Clearwater Area of Florida

 Teen Job Resources Across the Country

 - Arts at Young and Broke - Jobs in the arts, and additional teen job search sites.

-- Illinois Jobs for 13, 14, and 15-year-olds - Weekly stipend for business class attendance; summer jobs avaiable.
+- Illinois Jobs for 13, 14, and 15-year-olds - Weekly stipend for business class attendance; summer jobs available.

-- Indianapolis, Indiana Private Industry Council - Summer jobs for teens pay $8.50, higher than minimum wage.
+- Indianapolis Private Industry Council - Summer jobs for teens pay $8.50 or more, higher than minimum wage.
 Link provides applications when slots are available.

 - New York City - NYC always has a large Summer Youth Employment Program.

 - Teen Summer Jobs in Washington DC grow yearly.
 Contact the city government.

 - Try Alaska - Summer Jobs for youth and adults.
-Fishing, cruise ships, contruction, oil jobs, internships, many more.
+Fishing, cruise ships, construction, oil jobs, internships, many more.

 Any of these programs often run through mid-August and some are extended to the end of August, if funding is available.

 Dropouts often can be replaced from a waiting list.
-Call now and call early for summer 2010 and each new summer season.
+Call early during the winter for summer of next year and each new summer season.